insanj/BlurBar/README.md

 BlurBar
 =======================

 Blurs the iOS 7 status bar on the home screen.
 Uses private API exposed in [CKBlurView](https://github.com/conradev/CKBlurView).
-View releases tab for downloads and press packages.
+View releases tab for downloads and press packages. **BlurBar is under constant revision; please look at the releases tab for stable builds, and feel free to submit pull request as much as you want.**

 ![BlurBar](https://f.cloud.github.com/assets/951011/1846024/377be990-75be-11e3-9286-0cce30b19221.png)